 This article is half-done without your Comment! *** Please share your thoughts via Comment ***

-In this post, I am sharing important difference between Temp Table and Common Table Expression (CTE) of the SQL Server.
+In this post, I am sharing the important difference between Temp Table and Common Table Expression (CTE) of the SQL Server.

-The theory and practice of Temp Table, Table Variable and CTE is one of the my favourite topics of the SQL Server.
+The theory and practice of Temp Table, Table Variable and CTE is one of my favourite topics of the SQL Server.

 A CTE is used for a temporary result set that is defined within the execution scope of the query.